pryv/dev-site/source/getting-started-customer.md

 }
 ```

-From now on, to use the token retrieved and authentify each request made to Pryv.io, you'll need to add an `Authorization` header as shown in the following parts of the tutorial.
+From now on, to use the retrieved token and authorize each request made to Pryv.io, you'll need to add an `Authorization` header as shown in the following parts of the tutorial.

 ## Manage data